danielfrg/conda-recipes/README.md

 ## Linux

-To get linux packages use the docker container:
+To get linux packages use the docker container.

 Prepare: